On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: Rigour and Reduction in Quantum Chemistry

 \section{Rigour and Reduction in Quantum Chemistry}

 This final section considers questions of mathematical rigour and reduction in quantum chemistry more generally.
-Many of the questions raised in this section track elements of the Sutcliffe and Woolley exchange with Jecko.

 Let us start with the role of `classical' assumptions in the emergence of `determinate molecular structure'.
 Let us first assume that what is meant by `determinate molecular structure' is provided by the regime in which the adiabatic approximation is valid, and thus the nuclei are such that the variation of the `electron' wavefunction with respect to nuclear positions is approximately zero. \S\ref{sec:BOapprox}-\ref{Jecko} show exhaustively that the emergence of such structure requires neither classical assumptions in the sense of clamped nuclei, nor violation of the uncertainty relation.
 Rather the assumption required for \textbf{BO} is \textit{Heavy}, which is entirely consistent with a fully quantum treatment of the molecule.
 There is a richer notion of molecular structure that includes the number, angles and lengths of chemical bonds and chirality \citep{franklin:2020}. \textbf{BO} is far from sufficient to model such structure, although plausibly in some circumstances it may prove necessary.\footnote{It is certainly not the case that the \textbf{BO} is necessary in general.
 See Footnote \ref{LBBO} for references on quantum chemistry \textit{beyond} the \textbf{BO}.} In this context, there is debate about the requirement for a solution to the measurement problem of quantum theory in order to account for the emergence of molecular structure \citep{franklin:2020,fortin:2021,seifert:2022,miller:2023}.
-It remains to be seen whether there are any fundamental differences between foundational problems in quantum chemistry and other applications of quantum mechanics to matter systems.
+However, it remains to be seen which foundational features, if any, mark out a \textit{particular} distinctiveness of quantum chemistry, within the vast array of applications of quantum mechanics to diverse matter systems, including non-molecular states of matter such as plasmas or Bose-Einstein condensates.